 - attendance and participation

-- Norton Writing Handbook (online - reference only)
+– Norton Writing Handbook (free online – for reference only)

 * this edition required